 Given below is a brief introduction to the various entrance exams for Masters abroad and respective paper formats:

 The Graduate Record Examination, a standardized test, is a prerequisite for gaining admission into a majority of graduate schools in the United States.
 It was created as well as administered by the Educational Testing Service (ETS) in 1949.
 GRE aims to test verbal reasoning, quantitative reasoning, analytical writing, and critical thinking skills of students developed over a period of time.
-Students who wish to pursue a master’s degree or want to study a specialized master’s course – MBA, MEM, MS or a doctoral degree – can give the GRE Test.
+Students who wish to study overseas and pursue a master’s degree or a specialized master’s course – MBA, MEM, MS or a doctoral degree – can give the GRE Test.
 The computer-based GRE revised general test consists of five sections.
 The first section of the test is the analytical writing section, which consists of Issue and Argument tasks.
 The other five sections have two verbal reasoning sections, two quantitative reasoning sections, and either an experimental or a research section.

 The Graduate Management Admission Test, commonly known as the GMAT, is a computer-based examination used to measure skills that are necessary for the study of management.
 Its duration is 3.5 hours, and it is designed to predict how students will perform academically in MBA programs.
 Based on the GMAT scores, graduate business schools make admission decisions.
 Several schools require GMAT scores from applicants; therefore, preparing well for the test is important.
 The GMAT score is vital as it can be the deciding factor regarding one’s acceptance or rejection to a program.
 The GMAT tests four major skills – analytical writing, quantitative reasoning, verbal reasoning, and integrated reasoning.
 These skills are analyzed through the following four sections:

-– Analytical Writing Assessment (one writing task, with a duration of 30 minutes)
+– Analytical Writing Assessment (one writing task with a duration of 30 minutes)

-– Integrated Reasoning section (12 multiple-choice questions, with a duration of 30 minutes)
+– Integrated Reasoning section (12 multiple-choice questions with a duration of 30 minutes)

-– Quantitative section (37 multiple-choice questions, with a duration of 75 minutes)
+– Quantitative section (37 multiple-choice questions with a duration of 75 minutes)

-– Verbal section (41 multiple-choice questions, with a duration of 75 minutes)
+– Verbal section (41 multiple-choice questions with a duration of 75 minutes)

 A separate score and percentile rank are provided for all the exam sections mentioned above.

 The SAT is a standardized and general test of verbal and quantitative reasoning which is required by many US colleges and universities as part of their admission process.
 Originally, it was called the Scholastic Aptitude Test.
 Now, it is known as SAT.
 The duration of the test is three hours, and it measures the verbal and mathematical reasoning skills developed over time.
-Many colleges and universities use the SAT as one of the admission criteria among others such as class rank, GPA, participation in extracurricular activities, personal essay and letters of recommendation.
+Many colleges and universities use the SAT as one of the admission criteria among others such as class rank, GPA, participation in extracurricular activities, personal essays and letters of recommendation.